-Chair of Corporate Finance and Risk Management
+Professor of Corporate Finance and Risk Management

 Prof. Kabir has supervised several PhD and a large number of MSc research students.
 Three full-time PhD researchers are now currently under his supervision.
 He has presented papers at numerous scientific conferences world-wide.
 He has also worked on a number of research projects funded by governmental and private agencies.

 Accounting and Financial Management